econia-labs/emojicoin-dot-fun/doc/doc-site/docs/start-here/aptos-wallet-and-cex.md

    ![cex7](./images/cex7.png "cex7")
 1. Wait a few seconds for the purchased APT to hit your wallet
    ![cex8](./images/cex8.png "cex8")
    Congrats!
-You are now ready to start trading at Emojicoin.fun with the APT you now have in your wallet!
+You are now ready to start trading at emojicoin.fun with the APT you now have in your wallet!